sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/before-start.md

 ### 📦 **An exciting delivery**

 We love our swag, and know you will, too!
-You will be receiving an email from someone in the People team shortly a few days before your start date - please provide the requested information so that we can send you your Sourcegraph swag pack!
+You will be receiving an email from someone in the People team a few days before your start date - please provide the requested information so that we can send you your Sourcegraph swag pack!

 ### 🪑 **Start getting your home office set up**